Affinity-VAE: incorporating prior knowledge in representation learning from scientific images: Methods

-where $F_1(k)$ and $F_2(k)$ are the (complex) coefficients of the Fourier transforms of the two structures in a spherical shell at radius $k$.
-In this work, to obtain a single value for use as an affinity metric, we take an average of the FSC across all spatial frequency shells, weighted by the number of Fourier coefficients in each shell according to the method described by Brown \textit{et al.}~\cite{avgfsc}.
-This gives a measure of similarity between the two 3D objects with a value between $+1$ and $-1$, with the former indicating a strong agreement.
+This descriptor calculates the correlation between the Fourier coefficients of each image in thin spherical shells \cite{fsc}.
+We take an average of the FSC across all spatial frequency shells, weighted by the number of Fourier coefficients in each shell according to the method described by Brown \textit{et al.}~\cite{avgfsc}.